What are Crawlers?

 Use a clear site structure

 Use a clear and organized site structure, with a logical hierarchy of pages and a clear navigation menu.
-This helps search engine crawlers understand the organization and content of your website.

 Optimize your URLs